Updated August 2023

 Eric will add you to the community as soon as he can.

 Just keep the questions in the group constructive and not just a place to bash tenants.

+On episode #30 of our podcast, we discuss a few ways you can deal with this unfortunate situation.
 The topics include “Cash For Keys” and how to use the SODA form for documenting the damages.

 You can download a SODA form template from the show notes of episode #30 about what to do when a tenant damages your rental.

-While the cost of repairs in an event like this will more than likely exceed the amount of the deposit, you are still required to send an itemized list of repairs with the costs deducted from the deposit to the tenant within a set number of days.
+Security deposits are in place specifically to cover expenses such as property damage.
+So, as a landlord, you are within your rights to deduct reasonable charges for property damage from the tenant’s security deposit.
+You are required to send an itemized list of repairs with the costs deducted from the deposit to the tenant within a set number of days.

 The form you fill out is called a SODA form or a Security Deposit Disposition form.

-It’s important to fill this form out and get it to the tenant within state guidelines.
+It’s important to fill out this form and get it to the tenant within state guidelines.
 Some states (such as Washington) require this to happen within 14 days of the end of the lease or eviction.

-It’s possible that charges such as criminal mischief could be filed.
+If the damage is significant enough and numerous valuable items were stolen, the police may consider it a criminal case and file charges.
 If there are additional illegal elements that are tied up with the damage, such as making meth in the unit, the police are more likely to take action.